-Figure 32.
+Figure 36.
 Installing the speaker

 - 1. Press the tab on the speaker and slide the speaker into the slot on the chassis until it snaps into place. - 2.
+Route the speaker cable through the routing guide on the chassis. - 3.
 Connect the speaker cable to its connector (INT SPKR) on the system board.